youridijk/ICS-2000-NodeJS/README.md

 Note that the server only supports controlling devices connected to the account you provided the credentials for when you started the server.

+### Docker
+A Docker-image is provided to run the REST server in a Docker container